 Sniffing adhesives is one of the most dangerous ways by which teenagers around the world develop addiction to inhalant drugs.
+So what is huffing glue?
 A recent study in Nepal revealed that the prevalence of adhesive sniffing was over 88% with teenagers making up 44% of that figure.
 In the US, a 2015 study, brought to light the wanton abuse of inhalants.
 The study showed that over 600,000 teenagers had misused inhalants including adhesives.
 The side effects of sniffing glue which include death and brain damage have been a major concern for health workers.

 Read on to discover the sniffing glue effects, signs of addiction, and treatment for adhesive addicts.